 Yes... something like a worm hole is possible but it would not be like what you might think.

 Read time first.

-Space has an all encompassing particle network of connected thread particles. (not the string theory type)
+Space has an all encompassing thread network of connected thread. (not the string theory type)

-A "Worm Hole" would be a completely empty "void" tunnel (with no particles) going through the particle network.
+A "Worm Hole" would be a completely empty "void" tunnel (with no threads) going through the thread network.

 If you have one that is connected between the Earth and Moon... you can get into your rocket sled and build up a lot of speed then shoot into the tunnel.